Receptive field: Extrastriate visual areas

 In extrastriate visual areas, cells can have very large receptive fields requiring very complex images to excite the cell.
 For example, in the inferotemporal cortex, receptive fields cross the midline of visual space and require images such as radial gratings or hands.
 It is also believed that in the fusiform face area, images of faces excite the cortex more than other images.
 This property was one of the earliest major results obtained through fMRI (Kanwisher, McDermott and Chun, 1997); the finding was confirmed later at the neuronal level (Tsao, Freiwald, Tootell and Livingstone, 2006).
 In a similar vein, people have looked for other category-specific areas and found evidence for regions representing views of places (parahippocampal place area) and the body (Extrastriate body area).
 However, more recent research has suggested that the fusiform face area is specialised not just for faces, but also for any discrete, within-category discrimination.

 Computational theory of visual receptive fields

 A theoretical explanation of the computational function of visual receptive fields is given in.
 It is described how idealised models of receptive fields similar to the biological receptive fields found in the retina, the LGN and the primary visual cortex can be derived from structural properties of the environment in combination with internal consistency to guarantee consistent representation of image structures over multiple spatial and temporal scales.
 It is also described how the receptive fields in the primary visual cortex, which are tuned to different sizes, orientations and directions in the image domain, enable the visual system to handle the influence of natural image transformations and to compute invariant image representations at higher levels in the visual hierarchy.

+An in-depth theoretical analysis of how the orientation selectivity of simple cells and complex cells in the primary visual cortex relate to inherent properties of visual receptive fields is given in.